f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     capacity   117430194176
     used       46423502848

-To get a further breakdown showing the growth rate and percenatge used, enter the **show cluster nodes node node-1 state disk-usage** command.
+To get a further breakdown showing the growth rate and percentage used, enter the **show cluster nodes node node-1 state disk-usage** command.
 In the example below, you can see that the current utilization of **/sysroot** is 42%.

 .. code-block:: bash